 Please note: If there is a real emergency and you cannot immediately get help within the College please contact the University Security Control Centre.
 Their 24-hour emergency contact numbers are 331818, or 101 on the University telephone network.
 When you call please explain where you are calling from and the nature of your problem.

-Our Music and Meditation Pavilion is in the gardens near the library and can be accessed at all times by using your University ID card.
+Our Music and Meditation Pavilion is on Strathaird lawn and can be accessed at all times by using your University ID card.
 Our Pavilion can be used to play music or as a quiet place for meditation, yoga and houses a piano and a good range of books relating to all the major religions of the world.

 History of the Pavilion